ace-design/JustificationDiagram/README.md

 ## Artifacts

-If you want to save the elements created during the continuous integration, always in your 'maven.yl' file, you can write this at the very end of your file :
+If you want to save the elements created during the continuous integration, always in your 'maven.yml' file, you can write this at the very end of your file :

 ```
 - name: Archive generated codes